Twrigh18/Purchasing-Portfolio-SQL/README.md

 290
 ## What Is the Total Amount of All Requisitions I did Over $25,000 ?
+SELECT
+ round(SUM(TotalAmount),2) AS [Total Amount of All Requisitions I Processed over $25,000] FROM
+ Requisitions
+WHERE
+ TotalAmount > '25001' AND SourcingBuyer = 'Timothy Wright';
+15375117.64
 ## How Many Requisitions I did  that were Processed Over $100,000 ?
 SELECT
  *